e1pmis/baby-tools-shop/README.md

 COPY . $WORKDIR
 ```

-Expose port 8000 so the container can listen for incoming traffic on Django’s default port:
+Expose port 8000 to allow external access to the Django development server running inside the container:

 ```Dockerfile
 EXPOSE 8000